Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-lpar962/dataDictionary.md

-Fuel energy measured in MJ
+Fuel energy: measured in MJ
+Pressure: measured in GPa
+Distance: measured in m